 Be specific.
 Vague goals like "exercise regularly" are too easy to procrastinate and rationalize away.
 Instead, make it a goal to "Join a gym and take a class every Tuesday and Thursday evening." ~ Seana Turner

-I hope these tips and the advice from these wonderful contributors help you accomplish your goals this year.
+I hope this Goal Setting Advice from these wonderful contributors helps you accomplish your goals this year.
 Feel free to visit their websites by clicking on the name or the image.